-Amy Luft has worked as a web reporter at CTV Montreal since 2010, producing digital content for the website and social media pages.
+Amy Luft has worked as a digital reporter at CTV Montreal since 2010, producing content for the website and social media pages.

-Montreal born and raised, Amy graduated from Concordia’s Communications and Journalism program in 2001.
+Born and raised in Montreal, Amy graduated from Concordia’s Communications and Journalism program in 2001.
 She spent a year living in Ireland, returning home to work for a magazine called The NewCanadian.
 Within six months, she was editor-in-chief.

-Amy also spent two years working as the Quebec correspondent for The Associated Press, covering major Quebec stories of international interest, including the deaths of Natasha Richardson and Arturo Gatti, and the war crimes trial of Desiré Munyaneza.
+Amy also spent two years working as the Quebec correspondent for The Associated Press, covering major Quebec stories of international interest.

-Amy is a passionate advocate for disability rights and works with J'Accede Quebec to build and supply free portable ramps to local businesses that are inaccessible to people who use wheelchairs.
+Amy is a passionate advocate for the rights of people with disabilities and works with StopGap Montreal to build and supply free portable ramps to local businesses that are inaccessible to people who use wheelchairs.

 Journalism is in Amy’s blood – her father, Herb Luft, worked at CFCF/CTV Montreal for 39 years.